mrgnhnt96/revali/doc-site/docs/constructs/revali_server/getting-started/00-installation.md

 Revali Server is used by Revali to generate your server code and is not needed at runtime.
 So add `revali_server` to the `dev_dependencies` section of your `pubspec.yaml` file.

-Run the following command to add Revali Server to your project.
+Run the following command to add `revali_server` to your project.

 ```bash
 dart pub add revali_server --dev